kingh0730/build_from_the_stack/data/inputs_gen/dsl/dsl_prompt_1_intro.md

     `assert` statements to assert the validity/constraints of the input, and the functions defined below.

-NOTE that it's okay for your function to fail if you `assert` statements.
+NOTE that it's okay for your function to fail if you use `assert` statements.
 If your function fails, we will just run it again.

 Everything else is NOT allowed!!!